bright-spark/livekit-amanda/README.md

 # LiveKit Amanda - Advanced Voice Assistant & API

 An advanced voice assistant application built using the LiveKit Agents framework, capable of using Multimodal Control Protocol (MCP) tools to interact with external services.
-The assistant includes specialized functionality for web scraping, job search capabilities, and is now available as a FastAPI web service.
+The assistant includes specialized functionality for web search, job search capabilities, and is now available as a FastAPI web service.
+It features optimized caching systems for various search providers and configurable Brave Search API integration.

 ## Medium Article